Moral Life and the Classical Tradition Seminar

 Princeton University • Princeton, NJ

 The Moral Life and the Classical Tradition Seminar is a week-long program for rising high school juniors and seniors interested in the ancient philosophical tradition and its influence in the Christian moral life.
 The seminar is offered to both young men and young women, although their seminars take place separately (see dates above).
 Both the young men and the young women study two tracks:

 Classical Moral Philosophy.
-This course explores Plato’s Apology, Crito, Phaedo, Euthyphro, and Meno as well as selections from Aristotle’s Nicomachean Ethics and Politics.
+This track explores Plato’s Apology, Crito, Phaedo, Euthyphro, and Meno as well as selections from Aristotle’s Nicomachean Ethics and Politics.

 Both courses will consist of a great deal of discussion and interaction between the students and the teacher; therefore, students are expected to be well prepared by reading and understanding beforehand the assigned readings.
 Readings for the seminar will be provided about one month in advance of the seminar.
 Classes will be supplemented with quiet time for study and with extracurricular activities such as sports, cultural outings, and opportunities for spiritual reflection.